jpfinoto/aoc-2024/README.md

 The benchmark runs the solution function for each part of each day, one after the other, and measures the average execution time and the peak heap usage.

-Heap usage is measured on the first call to each solver, so if you have some kind of `lazy_static` that gets allocated on the first run it will be measured!
+Heap usage is measured on the second call to each solver, so if you have some kind of `lazy_static` that gets allocated on the first run it will NOT be measured!
+Stack usage is also not measured.

 # Day Template